fossasia/knitting.fossasia.org/README.md

 How to Contribute
 -----------------

-You can have various reasons to contribute to the software.
-This section aims to give you an overview over ways to get started.
-The projects listed on this page have a **Contribute:** section which includes links for developers such as [tutorial videos][tutorial-videos].
-In the following we will clarify how you can use them to jump into development.
-If you have any questions, please [get in touch][get-in-touch] :)

-### For Beginners

-All these projects are hosted on github.
-They use git to [control every version of the software][vcs].
-In order to contribute, please first get to know git and github.
-Therefore, you can do tutorials:

-- [git guide][git-guide] in several languages
-- [try github][try-github]

 ### Translate

 A majority of people on earth do not speak English.
 By translating software, you make it accessible to thousands of people.
 You can add translations to these projects: